 Overall, one of the most common types of mortgage fraud remains to be identity theft and falsification of information.
 Buyers will use information from an unknowing party to qualify for a mortgage that they otherwise may not have qualified.
 This includes the guilty party getting a hold of some of the most sensitive information you have available, including things like your Social Security numbers, addresses, pay stubs, tax returns, W2s and more.
 Obviously, this can lead to problems beyond mortgage fraud.

 Avoiding Mortgage Fraud

-As we mentioned previously, the best thing you can do for yourself in terms of recognizing and avoiding mortgage scams is to educate yourself so you know what to watch out for.
+As we mentioned previously, the ideal thing you can do for yourself in terms of recognizing and avoiding mortgage scams is to educate yourself so you know what to watch out for.
 Mortgage fraud generally comes in a few different forms, so as long as you understand the potential schemes you’ll know what to look out for.

-In general, though, you can do your best to avoid mortgage fraud by making sure you deal with qualified professionals.
+In general, though, you can do your ideal to avoid mortgage fraud by making sure you deal with qualified professionals.
 If you feel like something’s off about one of the parties involved in the purchase or sale of a home, investigate further.
 It’s always better to be safe than sorry.